grande-dev/pFT-ANLC/README.md

 This repository contains the code for the paper:
 **Passive Fault-Tolerant Augmented Neural Lyapunov Control: a method to synthesise control functions for marine vehicles affected by actuators faults** (pFT-ANLC)

+**The code is currently under release.
+Stay tuned.**

-The work can be read at [webpage link to be updated](https://ieeexplore.ieee.org/document/10171339).
+The work can be read open-access [here](https://www.sciencedirect.com/science/article/pii/S0967066124000959).

 ## Scope of the code